John McAfee: Early life

-McAfee was born in Cinderford, in the Forest of Dean, Gloucestershire, England, on 18 September 1945, on a U.S. Army base (of the 596th Ordnance Ammunition Company), to an American father, Don McAfee, who was stationed there, and a British mother, Joan (Williams).
-His father was from Roanoke, Virginia, and McAfee was himself primarily raised in Salem, Virginia, United States.
-He said he felt as much British as American.
+McAfee was born in Cinderford, in the Forest of Dean, Gloucestershire, England, on 18 September 1945, on a U.S. Army base (of the 596th Ordnance Ammunition Company), to an American father, Don McAfee, who was stationed there, and a British mother, Joan Williams.
+His father was from Roanoke, Virginia.
+McAfee was primarily raised in Salem, Virginia, and said he felt as much British as American.
 When he was 15, his father, whom a BBC columnist described as "an abusive alcoholic", killed himself with a gun.
-He had spent his childhood living in fear that a beating from his father could happen at any time, and struggled to make sense of why this was happening to him.
+He had spent his childhood living in fear that a beating from his father could happen at any time and struggled to make sense of why this was happening to him.
+In Running With the Devil: The Wild World of John McAfee, it is alleged that McAfee may have shot and killed his father, staging the scene to look like a suicide.

 McAfee received a bachelor's degree in mathematics in 1967 from Roanoke College in Virginia, which subsequently awarded him an honorary Doctor of Science degree in 2008.
-After receiving his bachelor's degree, McAfee began working towards a doctorate in mathematics at Northeast Louisiana State College but was expelled, in about 1968, because of a relationship with an undergraduate student, who became his first wife.
+After receiving his bachelor's degree, McAfee began working towards a doctorate in mathematics at Northeast Louisiana State College, but was expelled in about 1968 because of a relationship with an undergraduate student, who became his first wife.

 Ventures

 NASA, Univac, Xerox, CSC, Booz Allen and Lockheed

-McAfee was employed as a programmer by NASA's Institute for Space Studies in New York City from 1968 to 1970 working on the Apollo program.
+McAfee was employed as a programmer by NASA from 1968 to 1970.
 From there, he went to Univac as a software designer, and later to Xerox as an operating system architect.
 In 1978, he joined Computer Sciences Corporation as a software consultant.
 He worked for consulting firm Booz Allen Hamilton from 1980 to 1982.
 In 1986, while employed by Lockheed, he read about the Brain computer virus made for the PC, and he found it terrifying.
 Sensing a business opportunity, he went about creating an antivirus software that could detect the computer virus and remove it automatically.
-In 1987 McAfee created McAfee Associates Inc. to sell this software, which he named VirusScan.
+In 1987, McAfee created McAfee Associates Inc. to sell this software, which he named VirusScan.
 This was the first anti-virus software brought to market, and one of the first software products to be distributed over the Internet.